 One of the most common questions we are asked is “How did you come to live in Okarito?” .
 Remember, this is a village of only about 30 full time residents!
 So we thought we would share our story with you here.

-Leaving the cycle tour business somewhat behind, she worked as a kayak guide in Okarito and set up home in a wee bach.
-It didn’t take long for her and Swade to combine forces and seize the opportunity to work together when the small eco-tourism based business of Okarito Boat Tours came up for sale.
-Swade and Paula now live happily in a somewhat larger bach on the beach at Okarito.
+She and Swade soon seized the opportunity to work together when the small eco-tourism based business of Okarito Boat Tours came up for sale.
 Running Okarito Boat Tours keeps them both in the guiding business sharing with their guests the magnificence of the scenery of the west coast and the birdlife on the Okarito Lagoon and River.
-Paula, a yoga teacher and massage therapist, is also furthering her studies in natural therapies with reflexology, aromatherapy and Reiki and works out of her studio at home.